Kentico/repo-template/docs/Contributing-Setup.md

    - `refactor/` - for restructuring of existing features
    - `fix/` - for bugfixes

-1. Run `dotnet format` against the `src/Kentico.Xperience.RepoTemplate` project
+1. Run `dotnet format` against the `Kentico.Xperience.RepoTemplate` solution

    > use `dotnet: format` VS Code task.